Disentangling centrality bias and final-state effects in the production of high-$p_T$ $\pi^0$ using direct $\gamma$ in $d$$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV

-The yield of photon candidates constitutes the raw inclusive photon yield, \gincl, and contains energy clusters from direct photons, clusters from single decay photons, and clusters reconstructed from overlapping EM showers from two decay photons.
-The direct-photon yield is extracted from the \gincl yield following~\cite{PHENIX:2008saf,PHENIX:2012jbv} without isolation requirements.
-To determine the contribution of decay photons to the raw inclusive yield, two additional response matrices are generated, \Mpigamma and \Metagamma.
-Here the elements are the number of photon candidates reconstructed with \ptp for a \piz ($\eta$) of a given \pt.
-The reconstructed decay photon candidates from \piz are given by $\Mpigamma \times dN^{\pi^0}/d\pt $, using the corrected \piz \pt spectrum.
-The contribution from other meson decays is calculated as $\Metagamma \times dN^{\eta}/d\pt \times (1+\gamma^{\omega,\eta'}/\gamma^\eta) $.
+The contribution from other meson decays is calculated as $M(\pt(\eta),\ptp(\gamma)) \times dN^{\eta}/d\pt \times (1+\gamma^{\omega,\eta'}/\gamma^\eta)$.
 The $\eta$ meson \pt spectrum is taken as $dN^{\eta}/d\pt= \eta/\piz \times dN^{\pi^0}/d\pt$, using the \pt dependent $\eta/\piz$ ratio determined in~\cite{Ren:2021xbh}.
 The photon candidates from $\eta$ decays are then scaled by the ratio $\gamma^{\omega,\eta'}/\gamma^\eta = 0.19$ to account for the contribution from $\omega$ and $\eta'$ meson decays, which is independent of \pt above 7~\gevc~\cite{PHENIX:2014nkk}.
 This raw decay-photon contribution to the photon candidates is subtracted from the raw inclusive-photon yield.
 The remaining photon candidates constitute the raw direct-photon yield, which is corrected using the same iterative method deployed for \piz~\cite{Ram:2021}.
-Finally, for each event class, a correction factor is applied to \piz and \gdir yields to account for the average \pt-independent bias induced by a hard process on \Ngl~\cite{PHENIX:2013jxf}.
+Finally, for each event class, the absolute normalization of \piz and \gdir yields is corrected for the average \pt independent bias induced by a hard process on \Ngl~\cite{PHENIX:2013jxf}.